cstkennedy/cs330-examples/Review-06-Java-Shapes/README.md

 # Overview

-This is set of Java Shape classes used as a case study for inheritance in Java.
-Topics include:

 These examples present many of the same **Object-Oriented** concepts... in the context of Java.
 This discussion includes some comparisons of C++ and Java.
 Topics include: